Edra Soto's Architectural Intervention

 But “Graft" is not a gate, nor is it an arch or a doorway, it is an “architectural intervention,” part of a series Soto has developed for over a decade, introducing oft-overlooked, culturally significant details of Puerto Rican vernacular architecture into public American spaces.
 By featuring graphically repeating designs based on rejas - elaborate iron screens found in working-class Puerto Rican neighborhoods like the one she grew up in – Soto has created a unique vernacular that supports and interrogates her primary themes of immigration, diasporic identity, coloniality, nostalgia and grief.

-Allison Glenn, the original curator of the project told me: “When I moved to New York, Edra was the first artist I called.
+Allison Glenn, the initial curator of the Public Art Fund Project told me: “When I moved to New York, Edra was the first artist I called.
 I remember walking along the East River, and thinking intently about the relationships that her work has with the intersecting African and Latin histories and diasporas of the Caribbean, alongside knowing that a Latina artist had not yet been given the chance to develop a public artwork for Central Park.
 It was the combination of how her work eloquently speaks to the intersecting diasporas from a very intimate and personal place—Puerto Rico—while trusting that her work could reverberate in the same way in New York City.”

 The “Graft” series provokes reflection about the colonial condition, hegemonic social constructs, and a longing for home familiar to the Puerto Rican diaspora.
 In Central Park, “Graft” is also simply beautiful to behold.